 It also pairs well with a variety of seasonings and flavors.
 These are all good reasons to make smoked chicken on a regular basis.

 There so many options when buying chicken it can be difficult to choose.
-Boneless, skinless, free-range, organic, industrially raised, breasts, thighs, drumsticks, leg quarters, or whole chickens - each requires a little different technique, but all can taste great.
+Boneless, skinless, free-range, organic, industrially raised, breasts, thighs, drumsticks, leg quarters, or whole chickens - each requires a little different technique, but all taste great.

 For more flavor and moistness it helps to baste the chicken a couple times as it's cooking, especially when smoking boneless, skinless breasts.
-Oil added to the basting liquid gives the chicken a nice sheen.
+Oil or fat added to the basting liquid prevents drying and will give the chicken a nice sheen when it's finished.

 Whole skin-on, bone-in breasts will have richer flavor.
 The rib bones and skin also help prevent the meat from drying.

 Chicken thighs and legs are more forgiving and can be cooked to a higher temperature without becoming dry.
 All chicken parts are safe to eat when the internal temperature reaches 165 degrees, but I prefer the flavor and texture of dark meat when it's cooked to 175 degrees or more.

 It's important to brine chicken before it's cooked in the grill or smoker.
 While brining adds flavor, it also causes changes to the meat fibers that help in holding moisture in place.
 And using a flavorful dry rub seasoning on the chicken is always a good idea.